Nature conservation: Introduction

 The consumer conservation ethic has been defined as the attitudes and behaviors held and engaged in by individuals and families that ultimately serve to reduce overall societal consumption of energy.
 The conservation movement has emerged from the advancements of moral reasoning.
 Increasing numbers of philosophers and scientists have made its maturation possible by considering the relationships between human beings and organisms with the same rigor.
 This social ethic primarily relates to local purchasing, moral purchasing, the sustained, and efficient use of renewable resources, the moderation of destructive use of finite resources, and the prevention of harm to common resources such as air and water quality, the natural functions of a living earth, and cultural values in a built environment.
-These practices are utilized to slow down the accelerating rate in which extinction is occurring at.
+These practices are used to slow down the accelerating rate in which extinction is occurring at.
 The origins of this ethic can be traced back to many different philosophical and religious beliefs; that is, these practices has been advocated for centuries.
 In the past, conservationism has been categorized under a spectrum of views, including anthropocentric, utilitarian conservationism, and radical eco-centric green eco-political views.

 More recently, the three major movements has been grouped to become what we now know as conservation ethic.
 The person credited with formulating the conservation ethic in the United States is former president, Theodore Roosevelt.